CTVA

 Paul Anka

-The Chad Mitchell Trio (vocal-instrumental group)
+The Chad Mitchell Trio (vocal-instrumental group), The McGuire Sisters

-Mark Russell (comedian)
+Sid Caesar, Mark Russell (comedian)

 Morecambe and Wise (Eric Morecambe & Ernie Wise) (British comedy team)